miauwrijn/GoonCraft/README.md

   - Ejaculate near them for a white coating
   - **11 hidden achievements** to discover!
 - **Shart Attack** - Fart and then poop within 5 seconds 💨💩
+- 🥶 **Temperature Effects** - Cold biomes/weather affect your body!
+  - Penis shrinks in cold (up to 50% smaller!)
+  - Nipples become more erect in cold
+  - Effects are gradual and temporary
+- 🗺️ **Rank Roadmap GUI** - Click your player head in Stats to see your progression!

 ---